Meet Wave Digital: Georgia Price-Bell

 What's something fun we don't know about you?

-However, on the more surprising side I’m a huge adrenalin junkie.
-Often going black water rafting, sky diving, canyoning, bungee jumping and riding world-record holding roller coasters.
+I’m a huge adrenalin junkie – black water rafting, skydiving, canyoning, bungee jumping and riding world-record holding roller coasters.
+My holidays usually involve seeking out adventure activities, rather than relaxing.